 I have also noticed that these protestors have used as a strategy the apportioning of blame for the polluted state of our planet solely on the selfish excesses of the oldest generation still alive.
 ‘Ok boomers’, is now a common catch-cry which they see as a condescending patting of grandad on his deluded head.
 I don’t want to take the bait, wade in and fuel the animosity, but we do need to do a bit of a fact check on the charges made by these alarmists against us as ‘boomers’.
 It seems such a silly attack because generations are not fixed date separations.
 The generational transfer is quite fluid and while there will be evolving cultural footprints, exactly when they started and when they ended is very difficult to define.
 But let us look at a few key trends over the relevant decades:

-Coal burning, one of the big contributors to C02 in the atmosphere, accelerated most dramatically in the decade 2000 to 2010, and primarily in China.
+Coal burning, one of the big human contributors to C02 in the atmosphere, accelerated most dramatically in the decade 2000 to 2010, and primarily in China.
 This was entirely a result of China becoming an economic ‘powerhouse’, building massive coal-powered factories to feed the millennial driven breed of “hyperstores”.
 The boomers were the ’boutique’ generation and the millennials have become the ‘hyperstore’ generation.
-Boomers considered a phone a purchase for life and repaired appliances when they failed; in the millennial era we discard quickly and buy new, mostly with a made in China tag attached.
-And the flow on effect are the landfills and oceans clogged with discarded waste.
+Boomers considered a phone to be a purchase for life and they repaired appliances when they failed; in the millennial era we discard quickly and buy new, mostly with a made in China tag attached.
+And the flow on effect are the landfills and oceans clogged with discarded plastic and packaging waste.

 Jet air travel is a massive contributor to C02 but, before the Covid-19 pandemic forced it, there was no sign of the millennial generation trimming down on demand for air travel.
 Scheduled services had in fact accelerated 80% in just 8 years from 2004 to 2012.
 The Travel industry had their business antennae set for the millennial market.
 A report by industry giant by Travelport said young people ages 18 to 34 were most likely to spend more money on vacations than other age groups.
 An Expedia poll showed also millennials travelled the most; 35 days each year to be precise.